microsoft/agogosml/README.rst

     :alt: Agogosml CLI Documentation Status

 Agogosml is a data processing pipeline project that addresses the common need for operationalizing ML models.
-This covers the complete workflow of training, deploying, scoring and monitoring the models in production at scale.
+The project enables you to deploy models in production at scale and aspires to provide scoring and monitoring of models on the same infrastructure (coming soon).

 Features